unabridged/motion/README.md

 ## Limitations

-* Due to the way that your components are replaced on the page, Motion ViewComponents templates are limited to a single top-level DOM element.
+* Due to the way that Motion components are replaced on the page, component HTML templates are limited to a single top-level DOM element.
 If you have multiple DOM elements in your template at the top level, you must wrap them in a single element.
 This is a similar limitation that React enforced until `React.Fragment` appeared and is for a very similar reason.

 ## Roadmap